chadriae/php-mvc-Ismi/README.md

 - sync with GitHub API and show repo's per profile
 - a more interactive blog page

+Some smaller parts that still need some attention have been added to the Issues page of this repository.

 ## Tools used :hammer_and_wrench:

 We were offered a MVC boilerplate to start.
 Then we could link all the different pages and classes where needed.